mktia/plant_reservoir/README.md

 $ python classify.py
 ```

-実行後にターミナルに表示されるダイアログで
-1 (Classification with 24 class) を入力する．
+In the dialog that appears in the terminal after execution, enter 1 (Classification with 24 classes).

 ### Figure 5 (a)-(f)